wm-pxel/langchain-testbench/README.md

 ## Setting up Mongo

-Create an environment variable for `MONGO_ROOT_PASSWORD` and give it a value.
+Create an environment variable for `MONGO_ROOT_PASSWORD` and give it a value, or just replace %MONGO_ROOT_PASSWORD% in the command below.
+Note: If you used Quickstart above the `MONGO_ROOT_PASSWORD` you chose above must be the same

 ``` Launch-Mongo
 cd into langchain-testbench folder